Briga Heelan: Career

 Regarding Heelan's role in Ground Floor, TV critic Alan Sepinwall said Heelan is "simply terrific as Jenny: warm and quirky while always feeling like a strong and independent character".
 The Los Angeles Times said Heelan "makes Ground Floor watchable", describing her as "remarkably alive and in the moment; she makes real all that she touches.
 I could easily recommend tuning in just to watch her work – and hereby do."

+On May 13, 2023, Heelan made her Broadway debut as Cinderella in Once Upon a One More Time at the Marquis Theatre.
+She had previously portrayed the same role in the 2021 world premiere run in Washington, D.C.

 Personal life

-Heelan lives in Los Angeles, California.

 On her unusual name, she said, "It's an Irish name.
 In fact, my last name was O'Heelahan back in the day.
 And Briga, I read somewhere, is some pagan Celtic goddess, which sounds great, so I really like saying that.
 But I was named after my grandmother's best friend, who was Irish and came from Dublin."

 On October 16, 2014, Heelan became engaged to her Ground Floor co-star Rene Gube.
 They were married on May 8, 2015.
 On October 31, 2016, they announced they were expecting their first child, a daughter, due in March 2017.
 Heelan gave birth to their daughter Bennet Alejandra Gube on March 23, 2017.
+On June 24, 2024, Heelan announced they were expecting their second child.